 Pre: JPNS 201 or instructor consent.
 Listening, speaking, reading, writing, grammar.
 Continuation of JPNS 201.

-JPNS 221 Practical Japanese for Intermediates I (3)
+JPNS 221 Intermediate Japanese Through Anime and J-Pop (3)

-Pre: JPNS 102, 122 or instructor approval.

-This practical course is the first in the intermediate series to help students develop their communicative skills in Japanese.
-With dialogues on everyday-life situations, students will learn how to use Japanese effectively and creatively at an intermediate level with knowledge of basic grammar.
+Pre: JPNS 102 or JPNS 122 or instructor approval.
+This practical course in the intermediate series is to help students develop their communicative skills in Japanese.
+Using anime and J-pop (Japanese popular music), students will learn oral communication effectively and creatively at an intermediate level with knowledge of basic grammar.
 This course covers essential vocabulary and simple expressions of themes related to daily life such as greetings, ordering food, shopping, daily activities, providing directions, making a phone call, etc. Real-life tasks and interactive role-plays will enable students to acquire grammar and expressions and apply it to everyday situations.
-Good for students who would like to have conversation with native speakers of Japanese about hobbies, employment, information, experience, etc. in a daily life or at work.
-May be taken as CR/NC.
+Good for students who would like to have conversation with native speakers of Japanese about everyday life, and for anime fans.
+This course may be taken as CR/NC.

-JPNS 222 Intermediate Practical Japanese II (3)
+JPNS 222 Intermediate Japanese Through Manga (3)

-Pre: JPNS 201, 221 or instructor approval.
+Pre: JPNS 102 or 122 or instructor approval (two years of high school Japanese).

-This practical course is the second in the intermediate series to help students develop their communicative skills in Japanese.
-With dialogues on everyday-life situations, students will learn how to use Japanese effectively and creatively at an intermediate level with knowledge of basic grammar.
-This course covers essential vocabulary and simple expressions of themes related to daily life such as greetings, ordering food, shopping, daily activities, providing directions, making a phone call, etc. Real-life tasks and interactive role-plays will enable students to acquire grammar and expressions and apply it to everyday situations.
-Good for students who would like to have conversation with native speakers of Japanese about incidents and accidents, personal opinions and feelings, Japanese culture and tourist sites, or who would like to visit or live in Japan.
-May be taken as CR/NC.
+This practical course in the intermediate series will help students develop their reading and writing communicative skills in Japanese.
+Using manga (Japanese comics) and online magazines, students will learn written Japanese effectively and creatively at an intermediate level with knowledge of basic grammar and kanji.
+This course covers essential vocabulary and simple expressions of themes related to daily life such as greetings, ordering food, shopping, daily activities, providing directions, making a phone call, etc. This course may be taken as CR/NC.